 Baked Fish Recipes

 I love this easy baked fish recipe.
-The homemade Emeril’s Essence Spice Blend allows you to get all the flavors of the popular spice without shelling out extra cash.
 You’ll also enjoy the amazing benefits of almonds when you dip the buttery fillets in a crunchy crushed almond coating.
 Serve with a slice of lemon.

 If the only way you usually eat fish is fried, you’ll love this recipe.
 Catfish is coated in a spice-herb mixture and then drizzled with butter, fresh lemon juice and garlic.
 The result is a juicy fish that’s bursting with flavor and ready in under 20 minutes.
 That’s my kind of baked fish recipe!